Redesigning a subscription based donation platform

 Competitive Analysis

-In order to accomplish GTZP’s mission, we conducted a competitive analysis to understand other popular charity platforms.
+We conducted a competitive analysis to understand other popular charity platforms.
 From this, we gained insight on what features to highlight on the website and our target audience.

 User Surveys